 Table of Contents

-Even though the 2028 U.S. presidential election is still years away, U.S. political betting markets are already heating up.
+Even though the 2028 U.S. presidential election is still two years away, U.S. political betting markets are already heating up.
 Savvy bettors know it’s never too early to bet on the next president.
 Right now, one of the most exciting opportunities lies in the race for the Democratic nomination.

 At BookMakers Review, we’ve analyzed the latest Democratic nominee betting odds from one of the top offshore sportsbooks, where fans of political wagering can already bet on the next Democratic nominee to lead the party into 2028.
 From ambitious governors and influential senators to rising progressive stars, the early betting lines feature a compelling mix of frontrunners and long shots.